tmgthb/Autonomous-Agents/README.md

 [ReasonMed: A 370K Multi-Agent Generated Dataset for Advancing Medical Reasoning](http://arxiv.org/abs/2506.09513v1)

 - Multi-Agent Framework: introduces ReasonMed, a large-scale medical reasoning dataset generated and refined using a multi-agent system for initial path generation, followed by verification, ranking, summarization, error correction, and quality assessment.
-- The framework generates 370k high-quality medical reasoning examples by distilling 1.7 million initial paths from multiple large language models through a rigorous multi-stage verification and refinement pipeline.
+- The framework generates 370k high-quality medical reasoning examples by distilling 1.7 million initial paths from multiple LLMs through a rigorous multi-stage verification and refinement pipeline.
 - Leveraging the generated dataset, the authors train ReasonMed-7B and find that combining detailed chain-of-thought reasoning with concise answer summaries yields the most effective fine-tuning strategy for medical question answering.